SynAck-rm-f/Python_script/README.md

 - SSH client/server interactions
 - Basic post-exploitation concepts in controlled environments

+Personal notes and structured documentation related to this project are maintained separately in a private Obsidian knowledge base.

 The scripts are executed exclusively in local or isolated lab environments (VMs, intentionally vulnerable systems, and test networks).